zapta/ble_stepper_motor_analyzer/README.md

 # BLE STEPPER MOTOR ANALYZER

 As for June 2023, a productized version of a BLE Stepper Motor analyzer that is based on the reference design here is **available for purchase from Vector 3D**, a third party, and should be compatible with the firmware and software here.
-If you encounter technical difficulties, it's ok, and even encouraged, to ask here, and we will do our best to help on a voluntarily base and without any guarantee.
+If you encounter technical difficulties, it's ok and even encouraged to ask here, and we will do our best to help on a voluntarily base and without any guarantee.

 https://vector3d.co.uk/product/stepper-motor-analyser/